stitchdata/docs/_integration-schemas/stripe/v1/products.md

   - name: "shippable"
     type: "boolean"
     description: "Whether this product is a shipped good.
-Only applicable to products of type=good."
+Only applicable to products of `type: good`."

   - name: "statement_descriptor"
     type: "string"
     description: "Extra information about a product which will appear on your customer’s credit card statement.
 In the case that multiple products are billed at once, the first statement descriptor will be used.
-Only available on products of type=service."
+Only available on products of `type: service`."

   - name: "type"
     type: "string"